lolieatapple/create2-same-address/README.md

 The CREATE2 Same Address Deployer is a Solidity smart contract that allows developers to deploy contracts with identical addresses across different blockchain networks.
 This tool is particularly useful for cross-chain applications and projects that require consistent contract addresses across multiple networks.

+## ⚠️ Important Notes

+- Ensure you use the same bytecode and seed across different networks to get the same address.
+- Once a contract is deployed to an address, subsequent deployments to the same address will fail.
+- The address of the deployer contract itself is crucial.
+To achieve the same deployed contract address across different chains, this CREATE2 deployer contract must also have the same address on all chains.

 ## 🌟 Features

 - Deploy contracts with predictable addresses